yetzq7/Project-Welcome-dll/README.md

-# Project Welcome DLL Buildder
+# Project Welcome DLL Builder
 Inspired by Glow's welcome text thing

 Needs to be injected with the launcher for your project!